lingualdev/i18n-check/README.md

 # Lingual i18n-check

-**i18n-check** will help with validating your translation files, including checking for missing and/or invalid/broken translations.
+**i18n-check** validates your [ICU](https://github.com/unicode-org/icu) and [i18next](https://www.i18next.com/) translation files and checks for missing and broken translations.
-It will compare the defined source language with all target translation files and try to find inconsistencies between source and target files.
+It compares the defined source language with all target translation files and finds inconsistencies between source and target files.
 You can run these checks as a pre-commit hook or on the CI depending on your use-case and setup.

 ![example 1](./assets/i18n-check-example-one.png)